cailloumajor/opcua-proxy/README.md

 _\* This service does not use directly this parameter, but writes it in the database._

-Each element of `tags` array can be of one of the following formats.
+Each element of `tags` array is an object with a `type` property and is of one of the following formats.

 #### Nodes container